rahulverma0/springIntegration/project-mq-based-config/spring-int-mq-java-based/README.md

 # Spring Integration: Getting Started - 06 - Message Broker (Java config)

-This is a demo project for the Spring Integration course "Spring Integration: Getting Started" by Jesper de Jong.
+This is a demo project for the Spring Integration course "Spring Integration: Getting Started"

 Demo 6: Splitting the demo into separate frontend and backend applications that use [RabbitMQ](https://www.rabbitmq.com/) for messaging.